CnCNet/cncnet-map-api/README.md

 You can technically use PyCharm to launch everything via `docker-compose`, but there is some weird issue with breakpoints not triggering.

+### Windows

+Chairman Bing of the Massivesoft corporation strikes again and getting the `LZO` libraries running natively on Windows is a... less-than-pleasant effort.
+So use docker instead.

+1. Install docker for windows.
+I have had success with "Rancher Desktop" or "Docker Desktop"
+2. After docker is configured, run `docker compose up windows-dev -d` and make sure the build succeeds.
+3. Set `windows-dev` as your python interpreter for whichever editor you use.
+   1. In Pycharm you go to `Seeting > Project > Python Interpreter > Add Interpreter > Docker Compose`

 ## Running tests